Top Energy Saving Tips

 - Electric Heaters: When buying heaters, make sure they are the right size for the rooms they are to heat.
 Remember that electric heaters consume electricity at the most expensive charge rate.

 - Insulation: Insulating your attic and walls could save you 30-40% on your home heating bill.
-For information on the Home Energy Saving scheme grants that can help visit our grants section.
+For information on the Better Energy Homes scheme grants that can help visit our grants section.

-- Heating System Upgrade: The Home Energy Saving scheme will also grant aid high efficiency boilers and heating control improvements.
+- Heating System Upgrade: The Better Energy Homes scheme will also grant aid high efficiency boilers and heating control improvements.